project-icp/bee-pollinator-app/README.md

 $ aws configure --profile icp-stg
 ```

+Next, ensure you have the CDL raster data available to the worker machine.
+This can be done, on your host:
+* Create the file at `/opt/icp-crop-data/cdl_5070.tif`, or
+* Add the `cdl_5070.tif` file at a directory of your choosing, and set an environment variable `ICP_DATA_DIR` to it.

-Next, use the following command to bring up a local development environment:
+Then, use the following command to bring up a local development environment:

 ```bash
 $ vagrant up